Airthings/python-flask-ext-api-example/README.md

 # Accessing the Airthings Api with Python and Flask

-This sample code involves using a simple Flask webapp providing a front-end interface using the [requests-oauthlib](https://github.com/requests/requests-oauthlib) Python3 library to access the Airthings API using the Authorization Grant OAuth2 flow.
+This sample code involves using a simple Flask webapp providing a front-end interface using the [requests-oauthlib](https://github.com/requests/requests-oauthlib) Python3 library to access the Airthings for Business API using the Authorization Grant OAuth2 flow.

 Please note that this is a basic example created only to show how to access information from the Airthings API. **Do not** use this code in production without first implementing standard security within your web application.